 Iowa Natural Heritage Foundation (INHF) is a statewide 501 (c)(3) nonprofit conservation organization that works with private landowners and public agencies to protect and restore Iowa’s land, water and wildlife.
-Since our founding in 1979, our members and staff have protected more than 175,000 acres of Iowa’s natural resources.
+Since our founding in 1979, our supporters and staff have protected more than 180,000 acres of Iowa’s natural resources.

 INHF was the first land trust in Iowa to receive national accreditation from the Land Trust Alliance.